Milton POST gallery

 15 Randle St. Surry Hills.
 2010

-Developed as part of their Paris residency at the Cité Internationale des Arts, France, Joe Wilson & Chanelle Collier’s Post Gallery is an exhibition travelling by mail to Mils Gallery, Sydney.
+Developed as part of their Paris residency at the Cité Internationale des Arts, France, Joe Wilson & Chanelle Collier’s Post Gallery is an exhibition that travelled by mail to Mils Gallery, Sydney.
 Mils has been an abandoned space since it closed in late 2016.
 A series of 12 image and text transfers on linen have been sent by post to be slipped under the door, randomly scattered on the gallery floor amongst the other unclaimed detritus of letters and junk mail.

-The images for Post Gallery are taken from Guy Debord’s potent film ‘Society of the Spectacle’ (1973).
+The images for Post Gallery have been taken from Guy Debord’s potent film ‘Society of the Spectacle’ (1973).
 And also, from original source material found in the Debord archive held at the Bibliotheque Nationale de Francais, featuring 20th century magazine and film images detourned by Debord.
 Detournememt is a strategy of artistic and cultural appropriation, of text and imagery, pioneered by members of the Situationist International (SI) from the 1950’s – 70’s; a form of corrective rewriting that resists the valourisation of historical documents by resisting the ownership of intellectual property.

 Post Gallery self-references the practical form of organising and delivering an exhibition, where amongst the 12 transfers sent to Mils Gallery is also the exhibition proposal, room sheet, and exhibition layout.
 Wilson and Collier make a comment about access by illegitimately occupying the physical ghost of the gallery.